Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Preliminaries

 Denote by $\overline{\R\mathcal{U}}_{k,l}$ the universal family $\overline{\mathfrak{M}}_{k+2l+1}\rightarrow\overline{\mathfrak{M}}_{k+2l}$ restricted to the subspace $\overline{\R\mathfrak{M}}_{k,l}\subset \overline{\mathfrak{M}}_{k+2l}$.
 We denote by $j_\mathcal{U}$ and $c_\mathcal{U}$ the complex structure and the anti-holomorphic involution on the fibers of $\overline{\R\mathcal{U}}_{k,l}=\overline{\mathfrak{M}}_{k+2l+1}|_{\overline{\R\mathfrak{M}}_{k,l}}\ri \overline{\R\mathfrak{M}}_{k,l}$ induced by the complex structure on $\overline{\mathfrak{M}}_{k+2l+1}$ and its anti-holomorphic involution

 respectively.\\

 A \textsf{real bubble domain $(B, c_B)$ of type $(k,l)$} is a finite union of oriented $2$-manifolds $B_i$ joined at double points, with an orientation-reversing involution $c_B$, with $k$ real and $l$ pairs of conjugate marked points.
-Each component $B_i$ is a sphere with standard complex structure $j_0$.
-The involution $c_B$ either restrict to the standard one on a component or interchanges two components $B_i$ and $B_j$ by the map $z\mapsto \bar{z}$.
+Each component $B_i$ is a parametrized sphere with a standard complex structure $j_0$.
+The involution $c_B$ either restrict to the standard one on a component or interchanges two components $B_i$ and $B_j$ by the map $z\mapsto \bar{w}$, where $z, w$ are the corresponding coordinates on $B_i, B_j$.
 The components $B_i$, with their special points, are of two types:\\ (a) stable components, and\\ (b) unstable components which are spheres with at most two special points. \\ There must be at least one stable component.
 Collapsing the unstable components to points gives a connected domain $\text{st}(B)$ which is a stable real curve with $k$ real and $l$ pairs of conjugate marked points.
 Given a real bubble domain $B$, there is a unique holomorphic diffeomorphism onto the fiber $\phi_0\co \text{st}(B)\rightarrow \overline{\R\mathcal{U}}_{k,l}$. \\

 We now define real $(J,\nu)$-holomorphic maps from real bubble domains to a symplectic manifold $(M,\omega)$ with an anti-symplectic involution $\tau$.
 They depend on a choice of \hbox{$\omega$-compatible} almost complex structure $J$, with $\tau^*J=-J$, and on a real perturbation~$\nu$, chosen from the space of real sections of the bundle